An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Electricity derivatives

 Both the forward and futures contracts are martingales in time, and hence we may follow \textcite{BARNDORFF-NIELSENOLEE.2013Mesp} and derive their $t$-dynamics $d\tilde{F}_{t}(T,h),d F_{t,\tau_1,\tau_2}$, which may provide some insight on the structure and volatility of the futures price.
 Due to tempo-spatial setting, however, we will not recover a usual stochastic differential equation, and it is not immediately clear how to obtain useful dynamics for the forward price.
 Assuming for simplicity that the drift term is zero, we may apply the stochastic Fubini theorem in \textcite{Walsh1986} to obtain the representation

 Since $\sigma$ is independent of $L$, Proposition~\ref{prop:second_order_structure} yields that

 This simply shows that the volatility of the forward price converges to that of the (deseasonalized in this case) spot price.
-In classical models this convergence is exponentially increasing, which is known as the Samuelson effect.
+In classical models, this convergence is exponentially increasing, which is known as the Samuelson effect.
 In our framework, however, we can obtain different convergence speeds, depending on the choice of kernel $K$.
-We may obtain similar expressions for both spatially averaged forward contracts and futures contracts, where we note that the spatially averaged forward contract

-corresponds to the usual notion of a forward contract in the null-spatial setting.
+We may obtain similar expressions for both spatially averaged forward contracts and futures contracts, where we note that the spatially averaged forward contract $ \hat{F}_{t}(T) = \int_{0}^{2\pi}\tilde{F}_{t}\left( T,r(\theta)\right) d\theta, $ corresponds to the usual notion of a forward contract in the null-spatial setting.
 The spatially averaged forward contract has the following structure

 where $I(T,s,\xi)=\int_{0}^{2\pi}K(T,s,r(\theta),\xi)d\theta$ is the spatially integrated kernel.
 This corresponds to a type of volatility modulated mixed moving average process as studied in \textcite{Veraart2015}, and the results therein may be useful to derive the autocorrelation function and finite dimensional distribution of the (spatially averaged) forward price.
 The convergence of the volatility structure corresponding to \eqref{eq:samuelson_effect} is now in an averaged sense of the form